altair199797/LowFormer/README.md

 ## Acknowledgements

-We thank the contributors of the codebase of ["EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction"](https://github.com/mit-han-lab/efficientvit), which was used as a base for this repository.
+We thank the contributors of the [codebase](https://github.com/mit-han-lab/efficientvit) and the  [paper](https://openaccess.thecvf.com/content/ICCV2023/papers/Cai_EfficientViT_Lightweight_Multi-Scale_Attention_for_High-Resolution_Dense_Prediction_ICCV_2023_paper.pdf) "EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction" [2], which was used as a base for this repository.
 > Caveat: There are two EfficientViT papers, the other one is called "Efficientvit: Memory efficient vision transformer with cascaded group attention"

 We also thank the contributors of the openly available code of the many backbones architectures we feature in this repository.